errael/astrology-castro/README.md

 copy { -zl 121W57'26.9 37N17'28.2 ; Default location      [longitude and latitude] }
 ```

+In a run statement, the `-zl` params do not parse correctly.

 It also provide a way to redefine a macro/switch.

 ###     Constants

+All contants are part of the global namespace.
+So, for example, configuration constants can be defined in one file, and used in other files.
+Constants can often times be used before they are defined; exceptions are for the size of an array or to specify an address assignment using `@` (an error is given).

 Constants are defined like `const <name> {<expr>};` where `<expr>` is an expression made up only of integer constants.
-Constants must be defined before they are used; system wide constants can be defined in a single file, and that file is the first in compilation order.
+Program wide constants can be defined in a single file; and putting that file first in compilation order avoids some issues.
+Constants take up no `AstroExpression` VM storage, they exist only in the `castro` compiler.

 ```
 const const_name1 {10};